-- Your details will create the first admin account in Perch.
+Now add your details – this will create the first admin account in Perch.

 After completing this form, hit submit and Perch will display a block of configuration code on screen.